Golf-Heart transplant recipient Compton delighted with Open

 By Andrew Both

-PINEHURST North Carolina Double heart transplant recipient Erik Compton never envisaged contending for a major championship.
+PINEHURST, North Carolina, June 15 Double heart transplant recipient Erik Compton never envisaged contending for a major championship.

 But on Sunday, he defied the odds to finish tied for second at the U.S. Open.